-Quickly check if your property qualifies for an as-of-right laneway house (LWH) and how much it might cost.
+Quickly check if your property qualifies for an as-of-right laneway suite (in Toronto only, with more cities to come) and how much it might cost.
 Note that even if Dencity lists a property as not being viable, the in situ reality may differ from the data sourced.
-Homeowners should check their property's viability by measuring and checking that LWH zoning criteria can be met.
-In addition, homeowners may apply to Committee of Adjustment for non-conforming LWHs that vary from the zoning by-law.
+Toronto homeowners should check their property's viability by confirming with a professional that laneway suite (LWS) zoning criteria can be met.
+In all cities, homeowners may apply to Committee of Adjustment or similar bodies for non-conforming designs that vary from the zoning by-law.